Who are we?

 • We are not rigorous with traditional academia.

 • We are not a micro-school or a community modeled after an educational alternative pedagogy of Democratic Schools (like Sudbury), Montessori, Reggio Emilio, Waldorf, or like.
-Detachment from educational philosophy, allows us to be flexible and adaptable to the changing needs of our children.
+Detachment from a specific educational pedagogy, allows us to be flexible and adaptable to the changing needs of our children.

 Can anyone join?

 We are a small community constricted by physical location and desired intimacy.
-Our ideal group size is 8-14 children.
-We are looking for:
+Our ideal group size is 8-15 children.
+We are looking to:

 What are your programs?

-Thursdays are formulated after Self-Directed Education (SDE) using Agile Learning Center (ALC) tools and processes and Parent-Interest Topics (PIT).
+Afternoons (self-directed): formulated after Self-Directed Education (SDE) using Agile Learning Center (ALC) tools and processes.

 Members will work with ALC tools (Kanban board) to identify their interests.

-During the 3-hour work module, the facilitators will help the members develop their interests, where self-motivation, time management and process of inquiry will be the agency of each young learner supported by adult facilitators.
+During the 2-hour work module, the facilitators will help the members develop their interests, where self-motivation, time management, and process of inquiry will be the agency of each young learner supported by adult facilitators.

 We anticipate this to be a new experience for some of the kids.
 Should we find confusion and lack of Self Directed Path skill or mindset, we would work towards spending part of the time coaching how to translate their interest topic on the self-directed path from one step to the next.

-Families are welcome to join any one or more of the days, depending on what you are looking for and space available.
-The program for each day is quite different in style and may resonate at different levels for your family.
+Families are welcome to join any one or more of the days, depending on what you are looking for and the space available.

-Terri, whose children are also part of the group, is the lead facilitator for the Tuesday modules starting Spring 2020.
-If parents have a desire to facilitate a particular topic the children have chosen, please let us know as the semester unfolds.
-Parents have the option, but not the obligation to facilitate starting this semester, Spring 2020.
+We are always looking for parent volunteers to offer a particular topic that they have proficiency in and would like to engage with, so please let us know as the semester unfolds if you are interested in this opportunity.
+Parents have the option, but not the obligation to facilitate.
 Occasionally, we also employ subject matter experts that can connect with passion and inspire our members.

 What is the facilitation style?
 Does this resemble traditional classroom teaching?